 Depending on your child’s age you could also use the beads as a way to practice counting.
 Add 4 beads into the blue cup.
 Now add three purple beads into the blue cup etc. After the learning, add spoons, scoops, measuring cups, and things you already have around the house and let their imagination go wild.

-Another fun sensory box enhancement, is to hide puzzle pieces in the sensory box and have your child dig for the missing pieces.
+Another fun sensory bin activity, is to hide puzzle pieces in the sensory box and have your child dig for the missing pieces.
 They can put the pieces back into the puzzle as they find them, or all together at the end.
 My daughter loves doing this on repeat over and over again.
+I love these puzzles they are inexpensive, yet durable.

 If your child is just getting into learning the alphabet, hide the letters in the sensory box, and ask them to find an A, then the B, then C, etc.